-Manitoba.--Manitoba, the most easterly of the Prairie Provinces, and also the oldest of them in point of settlement, includes the area between Ontario on the east and Saskatchewan on the west.
+Manitoba.-Manitoba, the most easterly of the Prairie Provinces, and also the oldest of them in point of settlement, includes the area between Ontario on the east and Saskatchewan on the west.
 Its southerly limit is the International Boundary, while its northerly boundary is the 60th parallel of latitude and Hudson bay, where its coast of over 400 miles includes the harbour and port of Churchill.
-The total area of Manitoba, of which about 56 p.c. lies south of the isotherm of 60° F. mean July temperature,\ is 246,512 square miles---3,246 square miles greater than twice the total area of the British Isles.
-The conformity of the surface of Manitoba is quite even; commencing on the north with a strip bordering on Hudson bay perhaps 100 miles wide and less than 500 feet in elevation, the surface rises gradually towards the west and south.
+The total area of Manitoba, of which about 56 p.c. lies south of the isotherm of 60° F. mean July temperature, is 246,512 square miles-3,246 square miles greater than twice the total area of the British Isles.
+The conformity of the surface of Manitoba is quite even; commencing on the north with a strip bordering on Hudson bay-perhaps 100 miles wide and less than 500 feet in elevation-the surface rises gradually towards the west and south.
 The bulk of the province has an elevation of between 500 and 1,000 feet, with the greatest height of 2,727 feet attained in Duck mountain, northwest of lake Dauphin.
-East and north of lake Winnipeg the Precambrian formation intrudes, producing a rock formation, but the remainder of the province is overlain by very fertile soil of great depth.
-The treeless prairie belt extends into the southwest corner of the province, but the greater portion of the developed area is in the grove belt, characterized by groves of poplar interspersed with open prairie patches; to the north there are great areas of northern mixed forest, blending into the northern coniferous, which thin again to some treeless areas along the coast line The province has been regarded as typically agricultural, its southern farther north. lands being specially adapted to this form of industry.
-Its northern districts, however, are of importance in the production of timber and also contain large mineral
+East and north of lake Winnipeg the Canadian Shield is found with its Precambrian rock formation, but the remainder of the province is overlain by very fertile soil of great depth.
+The treeless prairie belt extends into the southwest corner of the province, but the greater portion of the developed area is in the grove belt, characterized by groves of poplar interspersed with open prairie

-\See footnote, p.
+^{} See footnote to p.
 3.